earik87/time-trace-plotting-in-linlog-axis/README.md

 #### Origin.

 Disadvantages;
-  - It is not free to use, license is requried.
+  - It is not free to use, license is required.
   - It takes a long time to plot data.

 #### Matlab.

 Disadvantages;
-  - It is not free to use, license is requried.
+  - It is not free to use, license is required.
   - No axis-divider function is available, therefore two seperate graphs needs to be created and plotted next to each other.
 This brings complications.

 #### Python.